twhite96/made-mistakes-gatsby/src/posts/articles/using-jekyll-2017.md

 This bit of Liquid takes the filename as defined by `page.image.feature`, splits it at the extension, appends suffixes that match those used in the gulp-responsive task, and adds them to the `srcset` attribute. :boom: resolution switching images!

 [[notice | Liquid Limitations]]
 | This Gulp + Liquid hybrid isn't as nice as a plugin since there is no logic to actually verify if `-lq`, `-320`, `-768`, or `-1024` versions of the images exist.
-I'm willing to overlook that since it did shave 16 minutes off my build time :wink:.
+I'm willing to overlook that since it did shave 16 minutes off my build time.

 ### Simplify layouts